Oil3/QLCodec/README.md

 [FFmpeg](http://ffmpeg.org) for their libraries licenced in [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 [VideoLan](https://www.videolan.org/) for their libraries licenced in  [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 [Perian](https://perian.org/) for their Quicktime plug-in back-in-the-days.
+Mac and macOS are trademarks of [Apple Inc.](http://www.apple.com/), registered in the U.S. and other countries and regions.

   ##
 _A mac is a mac and it needs to stay comfortable, but it's still your mac._